jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 \end{equation}
 $$

-And its Probability Mass Function (PMF) can be represented by the following formula:
+The probability mass function (PMF) for the Bernoulli distribution is:

 $$
 \begin{split}